Our research interests are currently focused on four key areas:

 present in clearer context.

-We also look to develop a number of flagship projects, each based on an exciting ongoing
+We have developed a range of funded projects, each based on an exciting ongoing

 portfolio of research at the School of History and drawing on our wider

-- Lungs of the City – a project funded by the Wellcome Trust and led by Dr Karen Jones that explores the links between urban parks, environmental history and medical health in London, Delhi and Shanghai.
+Lungs of the City: a project funded by the Wellcome Trust and led by Professor Karen Jones that explores the links between urban parks, environmental history and medical health in London, Delhi and Shanghai.

 Working in partnership